 New in 2016, the developing Youth Success Network of Ocean County applies the YE2S Center model for youth engagement and community leadership to the county landscape.
 A collaborative effort led by Rutgers T.E.E.M.
-Gateway, in close partnership with the Ocean County College Office of Continuing & Professional Education and funded by Ocean County PIC, Inc., the Youth Success Network of Ocean County provides work readiness training, paid internships, case management, and youth success planning through a comprehensive, individualized approach to positive youth development.
+Gateway, in close partnership with the Ocean County College Office of Continuing and Professional Education and funded by Ocean County PIC, the Youth Success Network of Ocean County began providing work readiness training, paid internships, case management, and youth success planning through a comprehensive, individualized approach to positive youth development.
 We are strategically located on the Ocean County College campus, hosted by the Office of Continuing & Professional Education, and we work with a growing network of partners committed to the success of our community’s young people, including Mental Health Association in New Jersey, NJ Reentry Corporation, and others.
 The Youth Success Network of Ocean County is engaging youth and young adults in meaningful educational and employment opportunities, and looks forward to expanding our reach to schools, employers and stakeholders county-wide as we grow.

 Learn more about the Youth Success Network here.